Wolf calls on General Assembly to act on proposed $12 minimum wage - NewsBreak

 “This inaction is not just a failure in policy, but a failure in humanity and decency.
 We need to join the 25 states that will raise the minimum wage in 2022 and provide a livable wage to our commonwealth.”

-According to a poll from Franklin & Marshall College , 67 percent of registered Pennsylvania voters support raising the minimum wage to $12.
+According to a poll from Franklin & Marshall College , 67% of registered Pennsylvania voters support raising the minimum wage to $12.

 For more information on the latest updates from Wolf, head to his website .Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.